IroncladDev/Amjad-GPT/training/docs/legal-and-security-info/usage.md

 - Concurrent Repls: 20 (hard)

-- Storage per Repl: 1 GB (hard)
+- Storage per Repl: determined by plan and storage used by other Repls (hard)

-- Storage per account: determined by plan (soft)
+- Storage per account: determined by plan (hard)

-- Network bandwidth: 100 GB (soft)
+- Network bandwidth: determined by plan (soft)

+In addition, regardless of your plan, some limits and restrictions are imposed on your Repl’s content and its network activity in order to enforce our Terms of Service.
+If these limits are exceeded, your Repl may become temporarily unavailable, or particular operations may fail with an error.
+These include:

+- A limit on the number of concurrent outgoing network connections in a given period.

+- Limits on the frequency and size of requests to Replit’s internal GraphQL API.

+- Restrictions on the use of code that appears to violate our Terms of Service, such as cryptocurrency mining.